MicrosoftDocs/query-docs/query-languages/m/quick-tour-of-the-power-query-m-formula-language.md

 To create an M query in the **Query Editor**, you follow this basic process:

--   Create a series of query formula steps that start with the **let** statement.
+1. Create a series of query formula steps that start with the **let** statement.
 Each step is defined by a step variable name.
-An M **variable** can include spaces by using the # character as #"Step Name".
+An M **variable** can include spaces by using the # character as `#"Step Name"`.
 A formula step can be a custom formula.
-Please note that the Power Query Formula Language is case sensitive.
+Note that the Power Query Formula Language is case sensitive.

--   Each query formula step builds upon a previous step by referring to a step by its variable name.
+2. Each query formula step builds upon a previous step by referring to a step by its variable name.

--   Output a query formula step using the **in** statement.
+3. Output a query formula step using the **in** statement.
 Generally, the last query step is used as the in final data set result.

-To learn more about expressions and values, see [Expressions, values, and let expression](expressions-values-and-let-expression.md).
+To learn more about expressions and values, go to [Expressions, values, and let expression](expressions-values-and-let-expression.md).

 ## Simple Power Query M formula steps